The House System

 Nelson house has a rich history of success in both sports, the arts and academia.
 We consistently compete for the top position in the inter-house Olympiad competition, excelling in events ranging from inter-house sports, charity and creative writing.

 Members of Nelson house are supportive and fully endorse the Academy values of CARE.
 Nelson has a strong student body who strive to make positive impacts on Academy life.
-We have one of the two current Head Students in our House, proving that we want to contribute to Academy life wherever possible.

-I am the longest running House Leader at the Academy and all of my time in this position I have been leader of Nelson!
 I am very proud and protective of all the members of Nelson house, both past and present.
 I especially enjoy seeing younger siblings of former Nelson students join the same House, having had the traditions passed down from older brothers and sisters.

 Nelson has a fantastic group of staff and students who all work together to achieve great things!

-Progress Leader for Nelson House
+House Leader for Nelson House